Kristina01111000/Drws_site/README.md

 ---- Any thoughts?
 30 day challenge stuff on a new page, add a new button when ready
+- worked on the 30 dy spread sheet, sent it to him

 - Make quizzes optional, see if we can add some sort of reward for people who finish it
 - Can we have people sign up to get an email once a day and other people once a week, different groups, email lists, starting at different times, chronological order when they join, everyday, every week , have them choose that, through peepso or learndash, or through a mailing thing, maybe constant contact, see if at allows chronological emails when you sign up